Here are some quick links to help you jump to the relevant section:

 Google Analytics – The world-famous, most popular, web analytics platform that gives you comprehensive information about your website visitors, you cannot do without GA.
 Insert a small piece of code on the header of your website, set up your property, add filters if you want, and you are ready to go.

-Google search console – The Search console will tell you how well your website is performing with the search engines, if there are any errors, and also inform search engines of any changes to your site like URL removal.
+Google search console – Search console will tell you how well your website is performing with the search engines, if there are any errors and also to inform search engines of any changes to your site like URL removal.

-CONTENT is the MOST IMPORTANT part of your website.
+This is the MOST IMPORTANT part of your website.
 Though you can get others to write content for you, there’s nothing like you expressing what you do, in your own words.
-A content writer will most likely read up to 10 different pages and summarize them for you.
+A content writer will most likely read up 10 different pages and summarize them for you.

 But when you write, write from the heart.
 Talk to your customers.
 Let your passion and your reason for creating the website talk loud and clear.

 - Keep the content simple and straight-forward